A memoir of exile and rebellion—

 My mother had five more children and became a

-it, with that sharp light in her eyes—the one you don't
+sharp light in her eyes—the one you don't argue with:

 cook, gardener, and cleaner.”

-She also took on the financial accounting for my
+She also took on the accounting for my father’s

-When all her children got older, she also began to
+business.
+And when all her children got older, she

-work as a professional caregiver to help make ends
+began working as a professional caregiver to help

 I remember my parents' belief in America and their